Publication Ethics and Malpractice Statement

 Authorship and Contributorship

-The manuscript's authorship belongs to those researchers who participated directly in its creation, idea formation, article writing, and interpretation and significantly contributed to obtaining scientific results.
+The manuscript's authorship belongs to those researchers who participated directly in its creation, idea formation, article writing, and interpretation, and significantly contributed to obtaining scientific results.
 When submitting a manuscript, authors are required to identify all co-authors and any other contributors.
+Authors must specify their contributions using the Contributor Roles Taxonomy (CRediT).
 All authors must also approve the final version of the manuscript before publication.
 After the manuscript has been submitted, changes to authorship cannot be made unless there is a valid reason to add, remove, or rearrange authors.

 Funding

-In the manuscript, all authors are required to disclose any financial contributions or other support from non-authors as well as any conflicts of interest that may directly or indirectly affect the assessment and interpretation of the manuscript.
+In the manuscript, all authors should disclose any financial contributions or other support they received from non-authors, as well as any acknowledgments.

 The use of AI

 Authors are responsible for the content of their work.
 The AI tools cannot be listed as an author or co-author of a manuscript since they cannot meet the requirements for authorship and take responsibility for the manuscript.
-The manuscripts generated by AI tools are not accepted for consideration.
+The manuscripts generated wholly or primarily by AI tools are not accepted for consideration.

 Data Fabrication and Falsification